zorun/wg-autoroute/README.md

 kernel routes only exist when peers are **active**, and we remove routes to inactive peers.
 Activity is detected based on the date of the latest handshake.

-## Installing
+## Installation

 The project is pure-Python and has no dependency.
+It means you can just copy the main script (`src/wg-autoroute.py`) and it will work.
 The minimum required version of Python is 3.5.

+## Systemd service

+To manage the service with systemd:

+- copy `src/wg-autoroute.py` to `/usr/local/sbin/wg-autoroute.py`, make sure it is executable

+- copy `systemd/wg-autoroute@.service` to `/etc/systemd/system/wg-autoroute@.service`

+- enable and start the service on interface `wg0`:

+    systemctl daemon-reload
+    systemctl enable wg-autoroute@wg0
+    systemctl start wg-autoroute@wg0

+The service will only manage routes that go through the specified interface.

-## Using
+## Manual usage

-For now, you can start it with a Wireguard interface name as argument:
+You can also manually start the service with one or more Wireguard interface names as argument:

     sudo python3 src/wg-autoroute.py wg0

 Of course, it needs to run as root to be able to add and remove kernel routes.

-The software will only manage routes that go through the specified interface.

-TODO: systemd service

 ## Credits